Fusion energy technology

 In 2024, we published a position paper on regulating fusion energy technology.

 Fusion energy cannot be regulated in the same way as fission energy, given their different risk profiles.
-As a result, there may be future regulatory amendments to enhance our readiness to regulate fusion energy.
+As a result, regulatory amendments may be required.

 Discussion paper

-A discussion paper will be posted in fall 2024 to consult and engage with industry, Indigenous Nations and communities, members of the public and other interested parties on potential approaches to enhancing fusion regulation.
+A discussion paper will be posted in February 2025 to consult and engage with industry, Indigenous Nations and communities, members of the public and other interested parties on potential approaches to enhancing fusion regulation.
 All feedback received will be considered and will be used to inform potential amendments to our regulatory framework.

 For more information